1999–2000 Miami Heat season: Regular season

 Alonzo Mourning averaged 21.7 points, 9.5 rebounds and 3.7 blocks per game, and was named the NBA Defensive Player of the Year for the second consecutive year; he was also named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
-In addition, Jamal Mashburn averaged 17.5 points and 5.0 rebounds per game, and led the Heat with 112 three-point field goals, while Hardaway provided the team with 13.4 points and 7.4 assists per game, Lenard contributed 11.9 points per game off the bench as the team's sixth man, and P.J.
+In addition, Jamal Mashburn averaged 17.5 points, 5.0 rebounds and 3.9 assists per game, and led the Heat with 112 three-point field goals, while Hardaway provided the team with 13.4 points and 7.4 assists per game, Lenard contributed 11.9 points per game off the bench as the team's sixth man, and P.J.
 Brown provided with 9.6 points and 7.5 rebounds per game.
 Meanwhile, three-point specialist Dan Majerle contributed 7.3 points and 1.3 steals per game, along with 110 three-point field goals, while Clarence Weatherspoon averaged 7.2 points and 5.8 rebounds per game off the bench, and Carter provided with 6.3 points, 4.8 assists and 1.2 steals per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Mourning was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
-Mourning also finished in third place in Most Valuable Player voting behind Shaquille O'Neal of the Los Angeles Lakers, and Kevin Garnett of the Minnesota Timberwolves, while head coach Pat Riley finished tied in fifth place in Coach of the Year voting.
+Mourning also finished in third place in Most Valuable Player voting, behind Shaquille O'Neal of the Los Angeles Lakers, and Kevin Garnett of the Timberwolves, while head coach Pat Riley finished tied in fifth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 2000 NBA playoffs, the Heat swept the Detroit Pistons in three straight games, en route to advancing to the second round for the first time since 1997.
-In the Eastern Conference Semi-finals, they faced off against the New York Knicks for the fourth consecutive year; after taking a 3–2 series lead, the Heat would lose the final two games to the 3rd-seeded Knicks, including an 83–82 home loss in Game 7.
+The Heat finished 13th in the NBA in home-game attendance, with an attendance of 706,725 at the American Airlines Arena during the regular season.